Eetezadi/Gitpod-LiteServer-AlpineJS/README.md

-# A AlpineJS template on Gitpod
+# A LiteServer and AlpineJS template on Gitpod

 This is a little setup environment for AlpineJS using Lite Server